-Patagonia products are favorites among those who love having outdoor adventures, including hikers, climbers, skiers and campers.
-As both of us have owned their adventure outerwear for some time, a Patagonia Down Sweater vs Nano Puff comparison post is probably long overdue!
+Patagonia products are favourites among those who love outdoor adventures, including hikers, climbers, skiers and campers.
+As both of us have owned our adventure outerwear for some time, a Patagonia Down Sweater vs Nano Puff comparison post is probably long overdue!

 Rather than a single review, this Patagonia Nano Puff vs Down Sweater jacket is aimed at those who want to compare the two products before deciding which one to purchase.
-Covered in this post are matters like how warm the Patagonia Down Sweater Hoody is versus the Patagonia Nano Puff Hoody.
+Covered in this post are matters like how warm the Patagonia Down Sweater Hoody is versus the Patagonia Nano Puff Hoody, when you would want one jacket over the other, and an overall review of both products.

 During the course of this Patagonia Nano Puff jacket vs Down Sweater comparison, we’ll also take a closer look at weatherproofing.
 Is the Patagonia women’s Down Sweater jacket waterproof, for example, and how windproof should you expect the Patagonia men’s Nano Puff jacket to be?

 Also addressed are questions surrounding the fit, the materials and the quality of the product.
 By the end of this article, you’ll know all about Patagonia Down Sweater sizing and whether Patagonia Nano Puff jackets are made to last.
-As each will set you back several hundred dollars, it’s important to know about this from the start!
+As each will set you back several hundred dollars, it’s important to get the scoop before pulling the trigger and purchasing one.

 If you’re interested in investing in Patagonia outerwear but aren’t yet sure which product will suit your needs best, read on to find out everything you should know before buying.
 First, we offer a quick reference comparison table so you can see the main features at a glance.
 Next is a quick rundown of what to look for when buying this type of outerwear, before we go into detail about each option.